dotnet/maui-samples/README.md

 that since it refers to the legacy one.

 > Note: currently only the iOS simulator is supported.

+### Mac Catalyst from Visual Studio for Mac

+Running and debugging apps from Visual Studio for Mac does not work yet.

 ### Known Issues